Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the French Ambassador to Vietnam, when it comes to bilateral relations, there will be many areas to discuss, from politics, economics, to culture, education... but short-term or long-term, the core is still the relationship between the people of the two countries, between the two nations.

-Over the past 50 years, in the overall bilateral cooperation relationship, people-to-people exchange between the two countries has increasingly developed.
+Over the past 50 years, in the overall bilateral cooperation relationship, people-to-people exchange between the two countries has been increasingly developed.
 Many students studying in France then returned to work in Vietnam, creating bridges connecting the two countries and two peoples.

 Cultural exchanges between the two countries are also reflected in France's support for the development of film and animation studios in Vietnam.
 Recently, the Sconnect Academy of Media Arts (SAMA) (Vietnam) with the French Embassy in Vietnam and Gobelins Paris, one of the world's leading animation schools, signed a cooperation agreement.